Academic Workloads Guidelines

-- Using the workload norm set out in clause 7 as a guide, Deans are responsible for establishing principles and processes for allocating academic workloads in their respective faculties.
-Each Dean should communicate those principles and processes clearly and transparently to all staff in their faculty.
+- Using the workload norm set out in clause 7 as a guide, Heads of School are responsible for establishing principles and processes for allocating academic workloads in their respective schools.
+Each Head of School should communicate those principles and processes clearly and transparently to all staff in their school.

-- Responsibility for allocating the workloads of individual academic staff within a faculty rests with the relevant chairperson/head of department/school as appropriate.
+- Responsibility for allocating the workloads of individual academic staff within a school rests with the relevant Head of School as appropriate.

-- In planning individual academic workload allocations, chairpersons/heads of department/school should, as far as possible, take account of department/school plans with respect to study leave, annual leave and participation in cultural activities and events (including any contributions associated with the University's commitments under Te Tiriti o Waitangi).
+- In planning individual academic workload allocations, Heads of School should, as far as possible, take account of school plans with respect to study leave, annual leave and participation in cultural activities and events (including any contributions associated with the University's commitments under Te Tiriti o Waitangi).
 They should also ensure that allocations are flexible enough to allow for unexpected absences such as sick leave.

-- Chairpersons/heads of department/school should take all practicable steps to ensure that academic workloads are reasonable and manageable so that staff can maintain an appropriate work/life balance and physical and mental wellbeing is not endangered.
+- Heads of School should take all practicable steps to ensure that academic workloads are reasonable and manageable so that staff can maintain an appropriate work/life balance and physical and mental wellbeing is not endangered.

-- The individual staff member and the relevant programme convenor, chairperson/head of department/school should discuss the staff member's workload as part of the annual Professional Goal Setting (PGS) process for the subsequent 1-3 year period with a view to reaching agreement between them.
+- The individual staff member, the relevant programme convenor, and the Head of School should discuss the staff member's workload as part of the annual Objectives, Development and Reflection (ODR) process for the subsequent 1-3 year period with a view to reaching agreement between them.

-- If the workload allocation cannot be agreed between the staff member and the relevant chairperson/head of department/school, the matter should be referred to the relevant Dean for resolution.
+- If the workload allocation cannot be agreed between the staff member and the relevant Head of School, the matter should be referred to the relevant divisional Pro Vice-Chancellor for resolution.

-- Academic workload allocations should be transparent and shared within the department/school and faculty.
+- Academic workload allocations should be transparent and shared within the school.

-- Deans are responsible for monitoring academic workload allocations in their respective faculties to ensure that they are appropriate and equitable overall, and to ensure that they are adhered to in practice.
+- Divisional Pro Vice-Chancellors are responsible for monitoring academic workload allocations in their respective divisions to ensure that they are appropriate and equitable overall, and to ensure that they are adhered to in practice.

-- The effectiveness of these guidelines and associated practice with respect to the allocation and management of academic workloads across the University will be reviewed every three years by the Senior Deputy Vice-Chancellor in consultation with the Deans; the process for the review and for reporting with any recommendations to the Vice-Chancellor will be determined at the time.
+- The effectiveness of these guidelines and associated practice with respect to the allocation and management of academic workloads across the University will be reviewed every three years by the Senior Deputy Vice-Chancellor in consultation with the divisional Pro Vice-Chancellors; the process for the review and for reporting with any recommendations to the Vice-Chancellor will be determined at the time.

 Approved by the Vice-Chancellor